pengzhi1998/Underwater-obstacle-avoidance/README.md

 http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_labeled.mat; http://campar.in.tum.de/files/rupprecht/depthpred/NYU_ResNet-UpProj.npy
 3. Open the `create_underwater.m` file, and change the three parameters (Red_attenuation, Green_attenuation along with Blue_attenuation) to fit the environment where you'd like to test the  performance.
 Then run it to process the NYU dataset.
 It will generate a "test.mat" in the same directory.
 4. Run `train.py` in FCRN_train to train the FCRN network which is for the RGBD prediction.
 After 30 epochs, the performance is relatively good.
 The parameters of the model will be stored into the checkpoint.pth.tar.
-5. Launch the designed world with the command <br>
+5. Launch the designed world with the command in one terminal<br>
 `roslaunch turtlebot3_gazebo turtlebot3_house.launch world_file:=/TO PATH/Underwater-obstacle-avoidance/DDDQN_train/turtlebot3_bighouse.world`<br>
-Run the  `DDDQN.py` at the same time.
+Run the  `DDDQN.py` at the same time in another terminal.
 The training begins.
-You could find the robot moves aimlessly at first, but starts to show the ability of avoiding the obstacles after 200 episodes.
-The total reward for each episode could be seen from the graph drew by visdom.
+You could find the robot moves aimlessly at first, but starts to show the ability of avoiding the obstacles after around 200 episodes.
+The average reward for each 50 episodes could be seen from the graph drew by visdom.<br>
+We set the max episode number to be 100000.
+Nevertheless, if the performance is good enough, it is fine to terminate the process.
+The networks will be saved into `online_with_noise.pth.tar` as well as `target_with_noise.pth.tar`.